alecsandrabrewer/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+The useRouteMatch is used for providing access to the matching object.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation is a way to make sure the form is being filled out correctly and is following the guidelines you set for it.

 1. In 1-2 sentences, define end to end testing.

+End to end testing helps confirm that the entire features of the app is working as whole.

 ## Instructions